griffithlab/civic-server/README.md

     gulp serve

 You should now be able to access the backend server at `http://localhost:3000` and the frontend application at `http://localhost:3001`

+Note to make yourself an admin in a local install you can do the following from your civic-server repo.
+Log into a rails console, run a command that makes you an admin in the db, and exit `rails c`
+`User.first.make_admin!`
+`exit`